adriandugan/mail/README.md

 Run `composer install`.

-Copy `.env.example` to `.env` and update the settings contained within.
+Configuration is managed via environment variables.
+For ease of setting these, you may choose to use a dotenv file.
+You can copy `.env.example` to `.env` and update the settings contained within.

 ## Usage